Published December 9, 2021. Updated June 4, 2026. Open access. | Purchase book ❯ |

 Figure 2: Distribution of Amphisbaena varia in Ecuador.
 See Appendix 1 for a complete list of the presence localities included in the map.

 Etymology: The name Amphisbaena is a Latin word used to refer to a “fabulous serpent having a head at each end.”14 In this species, the head and the tail are very similar, which can give the illusion that the animal is advancing backwards.
-The specific epithet varia comes from the Latin word varius, which means “diverse.”
-It probably refers to the varied dorsal pattern across individuals of this species.
+The specific epithet varia comes from the Latin word varius (=diverse).14 It probably refers to the variegated dorsal pattern.

 Acknowledgments: Special thanks to Lina Parra for helping compile some of the information used in this account.
 Thanks to Matteo Espinosa, Eric Osterman, and Frank Pichardo for their help finding this species in the field.